| |

 We will gradually expand

 this resource indefinitely.
-We currently have significant guidance
+We currently offer significant guidance

-for families doing their own search, but we acknowledge that there are
+for families doing their own research, but we acknowledge that there are

 the point that inexperienced people can, with sufficient effort, do a